Partner: National Renewable Energy Laboratory

 - Variable-speed compressor RTUs

-Simulation results revealed that upgrading an RTU with a variable-speed compressor and SRM supply fan can result in annual energy savings of 3–23 percent.
-Among building types, standalone retail buildings had the highest total energy savings (23 percent) while warehouses had the least (3 percent).
+Simulation results revealed that upgrading an RTU with a variable-speed compressor and SRM supply fan can result in annual HVAC energy savings of 23–53%, depending on the application.
+Among building types, standalone retail buildings had the highest total energy savings (53%) while warehouses had the least (23%).

-Compared to RTUs with two-stage compressors, variable-speed compressor RTUs delivered an average of 1.5 percent greater total energy savings per building.
-Using SRMs boosted savings even higher, with an average of 2.5 percent compared to variable-speed units.
+Compared to RTUs with two-stage compressors, variable-speed compressor RTUs delivered an average of 3.2% greater annual HVAC savings per building.
+Using SRMs boosted savings even higher, with an average of 7.7% compared to variable-speed units.